mtkuhn/advent-of-code-2020/doc/day8.md

 >nop stands for No OPeration - it does nothing.
 The instruction immediately below it is executed next.

-Given the instruction input, find the value of the accumulator just before any instruction is executed more than once.
+Given the instruction input, find the value of the accumulator just before any instruction executed more than once.

 ### Solution